The British Museum | Free-To-Visit Museum Charting Human Civilisation

 WHAT’S ON NOW

-Besides the permanent collection, there’s also a steady flow of visiting exhibitions (which usually cost just under £20).
-These temporary galleries span everything from Japanese manga to Aztec gold, bringing together loan items from around the world as well as showcasing some of the British Museum’s own treasures.
+Besides the permanent collection, there’s also a steady flow of visiting exhibitions (which usually cost just shy of £20).
+These temporary galleries span everything from Japanese manga to Aztec gold, bringing together loan items from around the world as well as throwing the spotlight onto some of the British Museum’s own treasures.

 NOTE: The British Museum is open every day, 10am-5.30pm (8.30pm on Fridays, except Good Friday).
 It’s free to enter, except for temporary exhibitions – you can book ahead for those HERE.